mrled/progfiguration/docs/src/getting-started/create-nodes-groups.rst

 Add nodes and groups to the inventory
 -------------------------------------

-All nodes and groups you create must be listed in the inventory file, or progfiguration will not be able to find them.
+All nodes and groups you create must be added to your :ref:`host store <progfigsite-concept-hoststore>`, or progfiguration will not be able to find them.
+In our case, we do this by adding them to the ``inventory.conf`` file.
 We'll explore the inventory in :doc:`/getting-started/create-role`.